chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 3. Lexical Features
 4. Linguistic Features

-For details of the features please see section [Feature Extraction](#feature-extraction).
+For details of the features, please see section [Feature Extraction](#feature-extraction).

 I used Mutual Information to determine which features are associated to hate speech, and used Logistic Regression to determine the predictability of the features extracted.
 See [Feature Selection](#feature-selection) for the results.